zyhzsh/S7-Doc/docs/Individual/Realisations/LF-Relisation.md

 - Imagine a userA, who donated his bike in country C. Several years later, his son travels to country D and happens to rent the same bike that A had donated on the platform.
 What a fascinating coincidence that would be!

 - Fast forward several years into the future, due to the revolution in battery technology, human-powered bicycles have become outdated and are no longer popular or widely used.
 However, the bike that was released into the "drift" years ago is still out there, surviving through time.

+- Imagine a user who donates their old bike to the platform, but it is in poor condition and needs extensive repairs.
+A local repair shop partnered with the platform picks up the bike, repairs it, and updates its "bike profile" with the repair history.
+Several months later, another user rents the bike and sees the improvements made to it, encouraging them to take good care of it and return it in good condition.